Flag Prerequisites

 This example provides you more information about how evaluation works when there are prerequisite flags.

-Example scenario: I want to ensure that my new feature flag (Flag-B) rolls out to users who have seen another feature (Flag-A).
-In Flag-B, I have added a dependency for the on variant of Flag-A and activated both flags.
+For example: You want to ensure that your new feature flag (Flag-B) rolls out to users who have first seen a different feature (Flag-A).
+In Flag-B, you have added a dependency for the On variant of Flag-A and activated both flags.

 When Amplitude evaluates users for Flag-B:

-1. First, check if the user is in Flag-B’s testers.
+1. First, it checks if the user is in Flag-B’s cohort.

-• If the user is a member of the testers, serve the configured variant to the user.
+• If the user is a member of the cohort, it serves the configured variant to the user.

-2. Evaluate the user for dependencies, in this case: Flag-A.
+2. Evaluates the user for dependencies, in this case: Flag-A.

-Targeting for Flag-B determines what variant (if any) the user receives, and the flag dependency on Flag-A has no effect at this point.
+Targeting for Flag-B determines what variant (if any) the user receives.
+The flag dependency on Flag-A has no effect at this point.

 Common use cases

-Flag prerequisites are extremely flexible and have many use cases.
-That said, here are some common examples.
+Flag prerequisites are flexible and have many use cases.
+Here are some common examples:

 Release groups

 Use flag prerequisites to build a primary feature with multiple sub-features.
-Sub-features require the primary feature to be on, unless a user is individually included as a tester in one of the sub-features.
-Targeting and bucketing applied to the primary feature are effectively applied to all sub-features which list the primary feature as a prerequisite.
+Sub-features require the primary feature to be On unless a user is individually included as part of the cohort in one of the sub-features.
+Targeting and bucketing applied to the primary feature are also applied to all sub-features which list the primary feature as a prerequisite.
+Otherwise, there would be a mismatch between the users receiving the primary and the sub-features.

 Common use cases for release groups are: